Egyptian Room, Royal Arch Masonic Temple

-The Egyptian Room, Royal Arch Masonic Temple is a heritage-listed Masonic Lodge meeting room at 23-35 New Canterbury Road, Petersham, Inner West Council, Sydney, New South Wales, Australia.
+The Egyptian Room, Royal Arch Masonic Temple is a heritage-listed Masonic Lodge meeting room at 23-35 New Canterbury Road, Petersham, New South Wales, a suburb of Sydney, Australia.
 It was designed by A. Phipps Coles.
 Originally built in 1927 for the Scottish Royal Arch Temple in College Street, Sydney, it was re-erected in 1977 at the Royal Arch Temple in Petersham.
-Craftsmen who worked on the room included G. Raynor Hoff (sculptor), Charles Everett (decoration) and G. R. Lumb and Sons (plaster modelling).
+Craftsmen who worked on the room included Rayner Hoff (sculptor), Charles Everett (decoration) and G. R. Lumb and Sons (plaster modelling).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

-The Egyptian Room was originally built within the Scottish Royal Arch Temple at 22-24 College Street Sydney (now replaced by Anzac House) in 1927, on the basis of a design by the architect Mr A. Phipps Coles.
+The Egyptian Room was originally built within the Scottish Royal Arch Temple at 22-24 College Street, Sydney (now replaced by Anzac House) in 1927, on the basis of a design by the architect Mr A. Phipps Coles.
 The sculptor was Mr G Rayner Hoff, best known for his work on the Sydney War Memorial.
 The decorator was Charles Everett and the plaster modelling was undertaken by G.R.
 Lumb and Sons.
 Painters from Lumb and Sons painted the original vignettes.

 When the original Masonic Temple in College Street was to be demolished in 1969 the plaster work was carefully removed and placed in storage.
 The Grand Superintendent, Dr F.J.
 Radcliff, planned the relocation of the Egyptian Room and eventually a suitable space was found in the Royal Arch Temple in Petersham.
 The Egyptian Room was re-erected in 1977 by craftsmen from G.R.
 Lumb and Sons, the firm which had originally constructed it.

 The Egyptian Room was classified by the National Trust of Australia (NSW) in August 1979.

 Following its National Trust classification the Supreme Grand Chapter of Royal Arch Freemasons of Scotland nominated the interior of the Egyptian Room for a Permanent Conservation Order in October 1979.
 Following consideration by the Heritage Council of NSW a Permanent Conservation Order was placed over it on 12 December 1980.
 It was transferred to the State Heritage Register on 2 April 1999.